One Day in Rome: Perfect Itinerary (+Map & 2025 Tips)

 Vatican Museums & Sistine Chapel

 If you prefer to visit Vatican Museums on your own, get the entrance tickets for the very first time slot when the museum opens.
-If you prefer going with a guide, book an early tour – the earlier, the better.
+If you rather go with a guide, book an early tour – the earlier, the better.

-Going on your own, you’ll of course have more flexibility and can plan your visit as you please.
-But keep in mind that the Vatican museums can be overwhelming.
-If you only want to see the Sistine Chapel, you’ll be fine going without a guide.
+Going on your own, you’ll have more flexibility and can plan your visit as you please.
+But keep in mind that the Vatican Museums can be overwhelming.
+If you only want to see the Sistine Chapel, you’ll be ok without a guide.
 There are signs pointing to the chapel and eventually, all the routes end up there.
 If, however, you want to learn a bit more and see the best of this museum, I highly recommend going with a guide.

-• Early Entry to the Vatican & The Sistine Chapel + St. Peter’s Basilica.
-This is the best early morning tour that allows you to see the Sistine Chapel before it opens to the public, and also uses the corridor between the two sites allowing you to visit St. Peter’s without waiting in line.
-Not only it’s a very unique experience, but going so early also means that you’ll be able to make the most of your day in Rome.
+PRO TIP: With just a day in Rome, I recommend this highly-rated early morning tour that includes a visit to the Vatican Museums & St. Peter’s Basilica.
+It brings you to the Sistine Chapel before the crowds and also uses the corridor between the two sites, allowing you to visit St. Peter’s Basilica without waiting in line.
+Not only it’s a very unique experience, but it will also help you make the most of your day in Rome.

 Sistine Chapel